 9. Raseborg Castle & Fiskars Village

 Jacky and I both love visiting castles.
-There’s just something magical and about them that thrusts our imagination into overdrive.
+There’s just something magical and about them, that thrusts our imagination into overdrive.
 We try to seek out castles wherever we travel.
 Castles in Finland are a bit of a rarity, with Raseborg Castle being one of the select few.

 You May Also Like→ Love castles?
 Check out our list of 5 cool castles you must see in Finland!

-Before Nokia became a global brand, Fiskars was probably the most well known Finnish brand.
-The iconic metal tool company, famous for making top-notch scissors, knives, pots, frying pans and gardening tools was founded in this place in 1649.
+Before Nokia became a global brand, Fiskars was probably the most well-known Finnish brand.
+The iconic metal tool company, famous for making top-notch scissors, knives, pots, frying pans, and gardening tools was founded in this place in 1649.

-Fiskars Village thrived as an industrial and commercial center for more than three centuries, but since 1980s Fiskars shifted the bulk of its operations to larger facilities elsewhere in Finland and the United States.
+Fiskars Village thrived as an industrial and commercial center for more than three centuries, but since the 1980s Fiskars shifted the bulk of its operations to larger facilities elsewhere in Finland and the United States.

 How to Get to Raseborg Castle & Fiskars Village from Helsinki

-Getting to Raseborg Castle all the way with public transport is not really possible unfortunately, the furthest you can get with public transport is Karjaa, which is still 11 kilometers from the castle ruins.
+Getting to Raseborg Castle all the way by public transport is not really possible, unfortunately, the furthest you can get with public transport is Karjaa, which is still 11 kilometers (7 miles) from the castle ruins.
 So realistically, Raseborg Castle is best reached by car from Helsinki.

-10. Häme Castle
+11. Häme Castle

 If you love castles as much as we do, Häme Castle is a good day trip from Helsinki.
 Häme Castle occupies a strategic position on the waterway leading into Vanajavesi Lake.

-Over the years it has also been used as a residence for Swedish nobility and also served as a prison for nearly 150 years till the 1970’s.
-The castle has been largely restored except some of the second floor rooms remain in ruins.
+Over the years it has been used as a residence by the Swedish nobility and also served as a prison for nearly 150 years till the 1970s.
+The castle has been primarily restored except some of the second-floor rooms remain in ruins.

 How to Get to Häme Castle from Helsinki

 Take a train or bus to the city of Hämeenlinna.
 The journey takes a little over an hour.
-From the train and bus stations, Häme Castle is about a 20 minute walk on foot.
+From the train and bus stations, Häme Castle is about a 20-minute walk on foot.